WildGums/Orc.CrashReporting/README.md

 ![Orc.CrashReporting 01](doc/images/Orc.CrashReporting_01.png)

-Clicking on the "Show details" button will display more information, and give the user the chance to add extra information before sending the report.
+Clicking on the "Show details" button will display more information.

 ### Additional info:

+This tab gives the user the chance to add extra information before sending the report.

 ![Additional info](doc/images/Orc.CrashReporting_02.png)

 ### Exception details: